Pennsylvania General Assembly: Membership

-Senators must be at least 25 years old and representatives at least 21 years old.
-They must be United States citizens and residents of the state for a minimum of four years and reside in their districts for at least one year.
-Individuals who have been convicted of felonies, including embezzlement, bribery, and perjury, are ineligible for election; the state Constitution also adds the category of "other infamous crimes," which can be broadly interpreted by state courts.
+Senators must be at least 25 years old, and representatives at least 21 years old.
+They must be United States citizens and residents of the state for a minimum of four years, and reside in their districts for at least one year.
+Individuals who have been convicted of felonies, including embezzlement, bribery, and perjury, are ineligible for election; the Constitution also adds the category of "other infamous crimes," which can be broadly interpreted by state courts.
 No one who has been previously expelled from the General Assembly may be elected.